Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 What Are the Most Common Case Interview Mistakes?

 After interviewing and coaching hundreds of consulting candidates, I can tell you that most people fail their cases for the same handful of reasons.
-Avoid these mistakes and you will already outperform the majority of candidates.
+Avoid these six mistakes and you will already outperform the majority of candidates.

 -

-Reciting a memorized framework.
-Interviewers at McKinsey, BCG, and Bain are trained to spot this.
-Build a custom framework for every case.
+Reciting a memorized framework: interviewers at McKinsey, BCG, and Bain are trained to spot this.
+Build a custom framework for every case

 -

-Jumping into math before structuring.
-Always lay out your approach before doing any calculations.
-This prevents you from solving the wrong problem.
+Jumping into math before structuring: always lay out your approach before doing any calculations.
+This prevents you from solving the wrong problem

 -